PinkyThumbb/PickleballMatchmaker/README.md

 mvn spring-boot:run

 Usage

-Open the application in your browser at http://localhost:8080.
+-Open the application in your browser at http://localhost:8080.
-Register or log in to access the app's features.
+-Register or log in to access the app's features.
-Use the home page to navigate to player search, match reporting, or match history.
+-Use the home page to navigate to player search, match reporting, or match history.
-View and manage player profiles and match results.
+-View and manage player profiles and match results.

 License

 This project is licensed under the MIT License.